How to Get Your First CFO Position

 Most organisations will want a CFO who has a track record of financial planning and forecasting.
 You want to remember that you’re expected to be a leader.
 You’ll need the communication and interpersonal skills to build relationships at every level of the company and with other stakeholders.
 If a company has plans for M&A or is looking for fundraising opportunities, this will suit a CFO with extensive networking skills.

 Another factor that will determine the role of a CFO is the ownership structure.
 If the company is backed by private equity, your scope of responsibility will be different than at a PLC.
 When you’re deciding what positions to look for, it’s a good idea to narrow your search down to company structures you’d be comfortable working in.
+You might be interested in: Finding the ideal Private Equity Backed CFO for your Business together with FD Capital.

 The company culture is one aspect that is often overlooked.
 You want to find a company that is the right fit for you.
 The person who sets the company culture is the CEO.
 When you’re going through the recruitment process, you want to make sure you click with the CEO and anyone else from the company who is involved in your recruitment.